Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 (f) **Regulatory Compliance**: The Bank acknowledges that as the licensed financial institution, it shall ensure that all branding and marketing of the System complies with National Bank of Ethiopia regulations and Ethiopian advertising standards.

 **2.9 Additional Use Capacity:** The initial capacity of **1,000,000 (one million) registered users** referenced in Section 2.1 represents a **billing metric threshold**, not a technical system limitation.
 The System is technically capable of supporting registered users beyond this threshold.
-If The Bank's business growth results in exceeding 1,000,000 registered users, additional capacity licensing fees shall apply as set forth in the pricing schedule (ETB 5.00 per additional user as a one-time top-up fee), and the monthly AMS fees will continue to be calculated based on the applicable tier per Annex F. If The Bank requires additional functional modules or features not contemplated in the initial scope (as defined in Annex B), the Parties shall negotiate in good faith an amendment or addendum to this Agreement to license such additional modules, which may involve additional fees as appropriate.
+If The Bank's business growth results in exceeding 1,000,000 registered users, additional capacity shall be subject to mutual agreement between the Parties.
+User counts are tracked for reporting purposes only (there are no user-based fees).
+If The Bank requires additional functional modules or features not contemplated in the initial scope (as defined in Annex B), the Parties shall negotiate in good faith an amendment or addendum to this Agreement to license such additional modules, which may involve additional fees as appropriate.

 **2.10 Channel Deployment and Third-Party Integrations:**

-(a) **CICO's Channel Development Responsibilities:** As part of the System delivery and included in the implementation services and AMS Fees, CICO shall be responsible for developing, deploying, and maintaining the following customer-facing channels and interfaces:
+(a) **CICO's Channel Development Responsibilities:** As part of the System delivery and included in CICO's managed services (funded from revenue share), CICO shall be responsible for developing, deploying, and maintaining the following customer-facing channels and interfaces:

   (i) **Mobile Applications:** Native mobile applications for iOS and Android platforms, including development, testing, branding (per Section 2.8), submission to Apple App Store and Google Play Store, and ongoing updates and maintenance.
 CICO shall procure and manage developer accounts for app stores under CICO's name (with appropriate Bank co-branding per Section 2.8), and shall handle app store compliance, versioning, and distribution.

   (ii) **USSD Channel:** Integration with USSD gateway providers to enable USSD menu-based access to the System.
 CICO shall develop the USSD application logic, menu structure, and backend integration.
 CICO shall procure and manage relationships with USSD gateway providers (such as telecommunications operators) and handle technical integration, testing, and maintenance of the USSD channel.

   (iii) **SMS Notifications:** Integration with SMS gateway providers to enable transactional SMS notifications, alerts, and promotional messages.
 CICO shall procure and manage relationships with SMS gateway service providers, handle API integration, message template management, and ensure reliable message delivery.
-Per Annex I, per-message SMS costs are pass-through costs charged to The Bank, but the gateway procurement, integration, and management are CICO's responsibility included in AMS Fees.
+Per Annex I, per-message SMS costs are pass-through costs charged to The Bank, but the gateway procurement, integration, and management are CICO's responsibility funded from CICO's revenue share allocation.

   (iv) **Web Portal:** Development and hosting of the web-based user interface for internet banking access, including responsive design for desktop and mobile browsers, user authentication, and all System functionality accessible via web.